jparkington/Electric-Brew/src/README.md

     - `\s*`: Matches zero or more whitespace characters.
     - `([\d-]+)`: Captures one or more digits or dashes.

+    **Purpose**
-    **Purpose**: Captures the account number that follows the literal text "Account Number", allowing for possible whitespace and dashes.
+    Captures the account number that follows the literal text "Account Number", allowing for possible whitespace and dashes.

 2. **Amount Due**: `r"Amount Due Date Due\s*\d+-\d+-\d+ [A-Z\s]+ \$([\d,]+\.\d{2})"`
     - `Amount Due Date Due`: Literal text that the REGEX searches for.